 A minimum of 2 weeks is needed to review software and online services.

-Role of the Office of the VP for Information Technology
+Process of the Office of the Vice President for Information Technology

-- Review the license and contract in consideration of state law, State Board of Higher Education policy and university policy
+- Review the license and contract in consideration of State Board of Higher Education policy and university policy

 - Assess the level of risk associated with purchasing, installing and using the software, and make a recommendation based on that risk assessment

-- Consult with Attorney General's office if issues with data privacy, confidentiality, or compliance with law or policy emerge during the review process
+- Consult with Attorney General's office if purchase is over $2,500 or issues with data privacy, confidentiality, or compliance with law or policy emerge during the review process

 - Collaborate with the vendor to amend terms or language in the license or contract as necessary